VTD-XML: The Future of XML Processing

 At a deeper level, VTD-XML possibly marks the start of a paradigm shift in which (1) "modeling everything as an object" is no longer a knee-jerk reaction -- it is done only when it makes sense; and (2) OO-based approaches to building distributed applications should finally given way to data-centric way of building distributed applications.

 The GPL does not necessarily require one to disclose their source code when modifying a GPL-covered work or using GPL-covered code in a new work.
-This requirement arises only when the new project is "distributed" to a third parties.
-If the resulting software is kept only for us by the modifier, no disclosure of source code is required.
+This requirement arises only when the new project is "distributed" to third parties.
+If the resulting software is kept only for use by the modifier, no disclosure of source code is required.
+Although VTD-XML is protected by US patents 7133857, 7260652, and 7761459 (with pending patents covering JSON incarnation of Virtual Token Descriptor), as long as you abide by GPL, you don't have to worry about patent infringement.

 If you don't like the restriction of GPL, XimpleWare also offers flexible commercial licenses for VTD-XML.
 Please email us at firstname.lastname@example.org for more details.